-USB device is not recognized as the device connected to the PC malfunctioned so your Windows cannot recognize it.
+The USB device is not recognized as the device connected to the PC malfunctioned so your Windows cannot recognize it.

-Although several conditions may have necessitated the error but there are general solutions that you can try first before the need arises to call in technicians.
+Although several conditions may have necessitated the error there are general solutions that you can try first before the need arises to call in technicians.
 The solutions here are free and work for the most part so take your time to follow each through.
 At least one is bound to work for you.

-First try a different USB port so see if the issue will be resolved.
-If you use a computer, try connecting the USB to the port located behind the computer case as the back port has a stronger electric current than the others
+First, try a different USB port so see if the issue will be resolved.
+If you use a computer, try connecting the USB to the port located behind the computer case as the backport has a stronger electric current than the others

 If the issue is resolved after changing port it means the port you used before is faulty.

 To update drivers use our Device Manager but if this fails, log on to the manufacturer website of your device for user Support.
-Search for compatible drivers on their site although this may take sometime but you will certainly find the correct driver for your system.
+Search for compatible drivers on their site although this may take some time you will certainly find the correct driver for your system.
 When you find it, download it on your system by clicking the download link provided.
 Once the drivers have been downloaded, Microsoft will install them on your device.

-With a selective Suspend feature you can allocate USB ports of your choice to saving mode like when your PC is on sleep mode.
-For users of Desktop computers this feature is unnecessary since it always plugged to a power source.
+With a selective Suspend feature, you can allocate USB ports of your choice to saving mode like when your PC is on sleep mode.
+For users of Desktop computers, this feature is unnecessary since it always plugged to a power source.
 Suspended Setting could be a culprit but it can be disabled all the same.